-I encourage all parents to remain involved through the whole educational process of your child(ren).
-We look forward to your attendance at school meetings and functions, as well as your personal commitment to help support us in all our endeavors.
+I encourage all families to remain involved through the entire educational process.
+We look forward to your attendance and engagement at school meetings and functions, as well as your personal commitment to support our school community in all of our endeavors.

-Again, welcome to the new school year.
-I know that, together with our partnership between the home and school, we will encourage our children to become the best they can be, while focusing on a mission of mutual respect, kindness and service to others in their Christian lives.
+I am confident that, together with the partnership between our Home & School Association, we will encourage our children to become the best they can be, while focusing on a mission of mutual respect, kindness, and service to others in their Christian lives.

-Sincerely,
+Sincerely, Mr. Jim Messina

-Mr. Frank Arnone